far-eye/charts/README.md

-# charts
+# Charts

-A helm repository containing helm charts
+A generic chart for all the micro services.